Guide to developing presence

-Imaginal Practice has been a vital part of my practice and is fundamental to a lot of guidance that I give, so I wanted to create a guide specifically around it.
+Imaginal Practice is a vital part of all meditative and spiritual practice, so I wanted to create a guide specifically around it.
 It is one of the best tools for creating more connection and freedom of expression in our experience.

 This post describes it as a practice and talks about some of the common themes that may arise.

 At its simplest, imaginal practice is connecting with our energy bodies and emotions and allowing them to express themselves to us through images, stories, archetypes, colours, shapes and other imagery that we can see, feel or experience.